alexhelms/lumidex/README.md

 Organize your astrophotography library.

 Lumidex scans folders with your image files, reads the headers, and builds a database.
-Data is never altered in any way.
+You original data is never altered.

 ## Features
-- Windows only for now, Linux and MacOS support soon
+- Windows and MacOS support
+  - Debian-based linux distros should also work but no dpkg is available
 - .FITS and .XISF files
-- Multiple libraries
+- Multiple libraries support scanning files in multiple locations
 - Search -> Search your library to find the images you're looking for
 - Aliases -> Assign multiple names to object names from the headers
 - Tags -> Group your images with tags